 - 1. Right-click on the icon found in the Windows system tray (hidden icons): - 2.
-Select Connection panel. - 3.
-Locate the tunnel to shut down (Ikev1GwConfig-Ikev1Tunnel in the example). - 4.
+Next, select Connection panel. - 3.
+Locate the tunnel to shut down [Ikev2GwConfig-Ikev2Tunnel in the example]. - 4.
 Click on Close.

-Implementing a configuration for a mobile IPsec policy in standard mode
+Implementing a mobile IPsec configuration in standard mode

-In this configuration, mobile users set up the tunnel with an IP address entered in their VPN client
+In this configuration, mobile users set up the tunnel with an IP address entered in their VPN client.